Nimi-AJ/heroku-psql-express/README.md

 API forked from Ibrahim.
-Task is to complete developing the CRUD operations for the API endpoints
+Task is to complete developing the CRUD operations for the API endpoints and store data on heroku-postgres